saltict/availproject.github.io/docs/validators/validator-node/validator-node-docker.md

 ---
-id: validator-docker-setup
+id: validator-docker
-title: Run an Avail Validator on Docker
+title: How to Run an Avail Validator Node using Docker
-sidebar_label: Run a Validator on Docker
+sidebar_label: Run a Validator Node Using Docker
-sidebar_position: 5
+sidebar_position: 2
-description: "Learn about running an Avail validatoron Docker."
+description: "Learn about running an Avail validator using Docker."
 keywords:
   - docs
   - avail